smemsh/ansible-role-vmiterate/README.rst

 are configured via ansible variables), so we disable DHCP in our cloud images.
-The root filesystem backing device is also expanded manually in the origin images used to test this role, but no other changes were made to vendor-provided cloud images.
+The root filesystem backing device is also expanded manually in the origin images used to test this role, but no other changes are needed for vendor-provided cloud images.

 configuration